yaellgrs/yaellgrs/README.md

 ## Hi there 👋

+I'm a franch game Developper, who is specialized on 2D game ( for now ).

+- 👯 I’m looking to collaborate on game

+I'm codding in c++/c#

 <!--
 **yaellgrs/yaellgrs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.